Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 Check Your Content

-Your Google rankings may have also dropped if Google detected duplicate content that confuses crawlers.
-Someone else could have copied your content and ranked higher, affecting your site’s visibility.
+Your Google rankings may also drop if Google detects duplicate content that confuses crawlers.
+If another site has copied your content and Google considers it more authoritative or indexed it first, your page may lose visibility.
 Over-optimization through keyword stuffing and excessive use of exact-match keywords could have also triggered Google SPAM filters, leading to a demotion in rankings.

 When assessing whether your content is the cause of a Google rankings drop, consider the following factors: